 The description is the heart of the user story, and is often written using a template.
 For example, "As a customer of an online cab booking service, I want an online payment to be an option so I don't have to carry cash with me all the time."

 This is used to define when a user story can be deemed complete.
-Writing good acceptance criteria is an effective way of exploring all the details of a user story and
+Writing good acceptance criteria is an effective way of exploring all the details of a user story and defining its scope.

 For example, let's look at this user story: